 How will I be assessed?

-Both formative assessments, allowing you to develop research and study skills as well as technical and expert knowledge and summative assessment feature in this programme.
-Summative assessments include completion of a research dissertation, written assignments, presentations, project and lab reports, practical based and online portfolios and open and closed examinations.
+Both formative and summative assessments feature in this programme, allowing you to develop research and study skills as well as technical and expert knowledge.
+Summative assessments include completion of a research dissertation, written assignments, presentations, project reports, practical based and online portfolios and examinations.

 Where can I go from here?